oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 ### Verify the PV and PVC objects

-You can use this command to verify the persistent volume was created, note that the 'Status' field should have the value 'Bound', indicating the that persistent volume has been claimed:
+You can use this command to verify the persistent volume was created, note that the `Status` field should have the value `Bound`, indicating the that persistent volume has been claimed:

 ```
 $ kubectl describe pv weblogic-sample-pv